Business office: 487 Cherry Street

 In June of 2006, The Telegraph was acquired by The McClatchy Company with McClatchy's purchase of Knight Ridder.
 Today, The Telegraph also produces The Sun News, launched in 2008 as an expanded and revamped version of the Houston Peach, Neighbors and Bibb Living.

-Ross McDuffie, Vice President of Advertising
+Ross McDuffie, Georgia General Manager and Vice President of Advertising

 Distinction: 1985 Pulitzer Prize; 2008 McClatchy President's Award; 2013 McClatchy President's Award